-Computers and equipment 3 - 5 years

-Fixtures and fittings 5 years

-Leasehold improvement fittings Over the lease term
+Computers and equipment 3 - 5 years Fixtures and fittings 5 years Leasehold improvement fittings Over the lease term

-Motor vehicles 5 years

 Depreciation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.

 L. Intangible assets and goodwill